Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 1. If you are connecting over the network then go to [`http://duet3.local/`](http://duet3.local/){target=_blank}

-## Troubleshooting
+# 5. Troubleshooting

-If [`http://duet3.local/`](http://duet3.local/){target=_blank} does not show Duet Web Control (DWC) then follow these trouble shooting steps:
+If [`http://duet3.local/`](http://duet3.local/){target=_blank} does not show Duet Web Control (DWC), or DWC shows but with an error, then follow these trouble shooting steps:

-### Duet 3 and SBC not communicating
+### "Could not connect to Duet: Timeout while waiting for transfer ready pin"

+* Check that the ribbon cable is correctly orientated on the RPi and Duet.
+* Check there is **no SD card in the Duet** mainboard SD card socket.
+If there is, remove it and press the Reset button on the Duet, then refresh the DWC page.
+* Check the firmware erase jumper is not on the Duet 'ERASE' pins.
+If it is, remove it.
+You will have to flash the firmware, as it will be erased.
+The easiest way to do this is to connect a USB cable between the RPi and Duet, open a command prompt (either open a terminal window or connect via SSH) and send `bossac -e -w -v -b -R /opt/dsf/sd/firmware/Duet3Firmware_MB6HC.bin` (firmware name will be dependent on the hardware you're using, [see here for list](/User_manual/RepRapFirmware/Updating_firmware#firmware-file-naming){target=_blank}).
-* If the Duet is not showing up on the Pi when doing a lsusb it may be a power supply issue.
+* If the Duet is powered via USB cable from the RPi, send `lsusb` from the RPi terminal.
+If the Duet is not showing up, it may be a power supply issue.
 Try powering the Duet and SBC separately and see if the problem is resolved.
-* Use of Pi cases that extend the GPIO pins or use the pins for external buttons or powering PWM fans will not work with the Duet.
+* Use of RPi cases that extend the GPIO pins or use the pins for external buttons or powering PWM fans will not work with the Duet.

 ### "Warning: Lost connection to Duet (Timeout while waiting for transfer ready pin)" error

-This error, reported in the DWC console, is usually caused by:
+This error, reported in the DWC console usually during normal machine operation (i.e. after the RPi and Duet have been connected initially), is often caused by:
-* Cable between RPi and Duet reversed, or mis-aligned on the pins.
 * Ribbon cable too long, damaged or poorly connected.
 Check installation of ribbon cable.
 Ribbon cable should ideally be not longer than 150mm.
 * Other wires running too close to the ribbon cable, creating interference.
 Heater and motor wires can be particularly noisy, route them as far away as possible.
 * Signal reflections have been reported by one user.
 This may have been caused by a ribbon cable that was too long, or damaged.